samuelxyz/trialyzer/README.md

 - Estimate the physical typing speed limit of each layout based on your typing data
 - Rank layouts by a large variety of different statistics
 - Draw layout heatmaps using a large variety of different statistics
-- Custom layouts, fingermaps, and even physical board definitions caon be added in files
+- Custom layouts, fingermaps, and even physical board definitions can be added in files
 - Layout optimization by simulated annealing and steepest ascent, with key pinning

 Planned: